gasparka/spectrogram/README.md

 `docker run -it --privileged --net=host gasparka/spectrogram_driver:arm LimeUtil --update`

-Start the SoapySDR-Remote server (serves FFTs instead of IQ):
+Note that you need to power-cycle the Lime after the FPGA programming, this is a LimeSuite bug `#216 <https://github.com/myriadrf/LimeSuite/issues/216>`_

+Next, start the SoapySDR-Remote server:

-`docker run -it --privileged --net=host gasparka/gasparka/spectrogram_driver:arm`
+`docker run -it --privileged --net=host gasparka/spectrogram_driver:arm`

 Test that the server is discoverable on a client machine: